dataspecer/ds-wdoi/source/backend/cross-encoder-reranker-service/README.md

 ## Model used

-- We are using the [mixedbread-ai/mxbai-rerank-large-v1](https://huggingface.co/mixedbread-ai/mxbai-rerank-large-v1).
+- We are using the [mixedbread-ai/mxbai-rerank-base-v1](https://huggingface.co/mixedbread-ai/mxbai-rerank-base-v1).
 - Sentence-Transformers for the Cross-encoder library.
+- It provides a reasonable performance with speed.
+- Their large cross encoder is great, but takes a lot of time on four threads.

 ## Server